-Just a quick look at a few of the biggest changes currently affecting weddings and a few of the changes which I see as being the biggest game-changers for future weddings.
+Just a quick look at a few of the biggest changes currently affecting weddings and a few of the changes which we see as being the biggest game-changers for future weddings.

 There are a lot of brides and grooms who don’t want this kind of coverage.
-There are weddings where attendees are requested to not take videos or photo’s during the ceremony at all, these weddings are called “unplugged weddings”.
-There are also some celebrants who may not want people taking videos or photos during their ceremonies.
+There are weddings where attendees are requested to not take videos or photo’s during the ceremony at all – these weddings are called “unplugged weddings”.
+Also, some celebrants may not want people taking videos or photos during their ceremonies.
 People posting to their social media accounts are sometimes requested to refrain from posting videos/pictures from the wedding for a few days so that the couple gets the chance to post their own news!
 There have even been a lot of cases of couples catching a glimpse of one another before the ceremony because of a mistimed Instagram story or post!
-How many years bad luck is that?!?
+How many years bad luck is that?!

 Some social media content from weddings even hits the headlines when viral videos of a cake falling or a photographer slipping ends up being seen by millions around the world.
 Depending on the view of the bride/groom, this can be a good or bad thing.

 Drones are being used by nearly every videographer today at weddings.
 They give the videographer a chance to capture those establishing shots of the area surrounding the wedding ceremony and reception and help to tell the story of the day amazingly well.
 The footage taken can be amazing and it really adds to any wedding video.
 Drones are also being used in order to obtain group photos which you weren’t able to get only a few years ago.
 Nearly all videographers and photographers are incorporating the drone footage/photo into their packages as they are always in demand from the client.
 We think there are only positives to be said about the advancement in drone technology when it comes to weddings.

 Making your guests your Videographers